The best assist-scorer combos in Europe’s big leagues

 1. Assist: Harry Kane, Goal: Son Heung-min

 As well as being an incredible goalscorer, Kane has shown a different side to his game in 2020-21 by also creating chances for his team-mates.
-Son, in particular, has benefited from Kane’s creativity, scoring eight goals from the England captain’s passes so far this term.
+Son, and more recently Gareth Bale, have benefited from Kane’s creativity.

 Kane provided the assist for all four of Son’s goals against Southampton and also put the 28-year-old clean through to clip a shot past David de Gea in their 6-1 win over Manchester United.
 They haven’t been quite as prolific in the months since, but they’re still proving a lethal combo.